Where do families look to live?

 As connectivity becomes more and more important in an increasingly mobile world, working from home, remote locations, and Internet commerce will make the quality of the connection to the cloud more important than proximity to the office, the marketplace or the school.
 Businesses can connect with its customers just as easily as individuals can order food, clothing and home furnishings, and have them delivered to the doorstep.
 While schools celebrate the fact that they’re implementing a one-to-one computer initiative or have a Chrome from Home program, the computer will soon become the school, rather than the school simply utilizing technology as another tool for learning.

-If you think this won’t happen, look at the communities that have been created by technology today.
+Interestingly, this article was first written in 2016.
+Any responses I received about it said, “That will never happen.”
+Now, in 2022, we’ve seen that it has.
+Back in 2016, I pointed to the communities that were created by technology.
 Friends used to be those people who lived in one’s neighborhood.
 Today, one’s community of friends consists of connections made through various social media, accessed more and more by mobile devices.
 As friends, families and co-workers communicate with one another more and more via technological tools, those times where we physically get together with our friends, families and co-workers will become more and more meaningful.
-Perhaps more correctly, they’ll need to become more and more meaningful.
+And that is precisely what we have witnessed because of our pandemic reality.
+The Great Resignation and The Great Retirement, as well as Work From Home, has made the tech connection vitally important, and the time we spend in person with our loved ones so much more treasured.